-Seeing that Ireland currently has more cattle than people - 7.3 million to be exact - our nation has access to a lot of cow manure.
+Seeing that Ireland currently has 2 million more cattle than people - 7.4 million to be exact - our nation has access to a lot of cow manure.
 So our potential to harness biomethane from this waste is substantial.

 That is why it comes as no surprise that the European Commission highlighted Ireland as having the highest potential per capita to produce this carbon-neutral gas.

 Before we explore the possibilities and benefits of cow waste, let’s take a look at the impact the agricultural industry has on climate change in Ireland.

 The Irish agricultural sector and climate change

 In Q2 of 2022, Ireland had the highest greenhouse gas (GHG) emissions per capita in the EU, almost doubling the EU average of 2.02 tonnes.
 According to the Environmental Protection Agency (EPA), the agricultural sector is the biggest source of these emissions in Ireland.

 In order to curb this problem, the Government has ordered the farming industry to lower its emissions from 37.5% to 25% by 2030 so that Ireland can meet its goal of hitting net zero emissions by 2050.

 So how can Ireland’s growing agricultural sector achieve this?
 Well, this is where the processing of cow manure to produce biomethane comes into play.

 Methane and cattle

 According to the EPA, 75.2% of the emissions from the farming sector come from methane that orientates from the enteric fermentation (flatulating and burping) of livestock, fuel combustion and manure management.